salsabilmislat/reading-notes/Read302.md

 **What types of things can you pass in the props?**

-props it is like arrgumant to a function , so when we create component in react it will pass props that we would give it . when we want to display something for the user and it is static not changeable
+props it is like argument to a function , so when we create component in react it will pass props that we would give it . when we want to display something for the user and it is static not changeable

 **What is the big difference between props and state?**

-the prpos you can pass it into a component and it is update outside the component
+the props you can pass it into a component and it is update outside the component

-the state are handeled inside a component also updated inside the component
+the state are handled inside a component also updated inside the component

 **When do we re-render our application?**